Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Interested in Studying Business Administration?

-Salary Expectations: How much does a Headhunter earn?
+Salary prospects: How much does a headhunter earn?

 Starting salary